By: Rachel Brown, Ph.D., NCSP

 Low risk.
 Students whose screening score is at or above the 40th percentile on FastBridge assessments are very likely to meet later learning goals.
 In this regard, such students are described as being at low risk of learning problems.
 Keep in mind that there is no such thing as no risk because many factors influence a student’s school performance and no one assessment can predict with 100% certainty if a student will succeed in the future.

 Some risk.
 This descriptor applies to students with scores between the 15th and 40th percentiles.
 Such scores are predictive of some current or later learning difficulty.
-Students identified as being at some risk are likely not to meet a later learning goal unless instruction is changed in some way.
+Students identified as being at some risk are likely not to meet a later learning goal unless an instruction is changed in some way.
 Such changes could include additional lesson time or a different type of lesson.

 High risk.
 Students who score below the 15th percentile on FastBridge assessments are likely to be at high risk of current and later learning difficulties.
 These students are very unlikely to meet later learning goals unless intensive instructional support is provided immediately.
-In some cases, students whose scores are in the high risk range will not be able to catch up and meet grade level learning goals in the current school year, but they can catch up if intensive intervention is provided over a longer period of time.
+In some cases, students whose scores are in the high-risk range will not be able to catch up and meet grade-level learning goals in the current school year, but they can catch up if intensive intervention is provided over a longer period of time.

 It is worth noting that school districts using the FastBridge system can select different benchmark levels than the above defaults.
 Such a change must be made by the FastBridge District Manager.
 If changed, the benchmark levels set by the District Manager will be applied to all schools and students in the district for the entire school year.